Staffordshire Moorlands: History

 The new district was named Staffordshire Moorlands, reflecting the landscape of this sparsely populated and largely upland part of the county.

 In February 2008, the council formed a strategic alliance with the neighbouring High Peak Borough Council to share a number of services and staff as a way of reducing costs, including a shared chief executive and senior management team.

+Abolition

+Under current local government reorganisation plans, all district councils in Staffordshire, as well as the county council, will be abolished in 2028, with the district forming part of a new North Staffordshire unitary authority along with the two-tier district of Newcastle-under-Lyme and the existing unitary authority of Stoke-on-Trent.

 Governance

 Leek, the district's largest town and administrative headquarters.

 Staffordshire Moorlands District Council provides district-level services.
 County-level services are provided by Staffordshire County Council.
 The whole district is also covered by civil parishes, which form a third tier of local government.

 Large parts of the district are within the Peak District National Park.
 In those areas, town planning is the responsibility of the Peak District National Park Authority.
 The district council appoints one of its councillors to serve on the 30-person National Park Authority.

 Political control

 The council has been under no overall control since the 2023 election, being led by a Labour minority administration.

 The first elections were held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
 Political control of the council since 1974 has been as follows: